Connecting Microsoft Access to Apache Tomcat

 DataSource ds = (DataSource) envCtx.lookup("jdbc/MyDB");

-Note that if you use Tomcat 5.0 or earlier, you also need to declare the JNDI name for the data source in the application’s WEB-INF/web.xml file.
-For example context.xml and web.xml entries, see Developing and Deploying the Web Application in the Sample Easysoft JDBC-ODBC Bridge Web Application section.
+Note that if you use Tomcat 5.0 or earlier, you also need to declare the JNDI name for the data source in the application's WEB-INF/web.xml file.
+For example, context.xml and web.xml entries, refer to Developing and deploying the web application in the Sample Easysoft JDBC-ODBC Bridge web application section.

 Global resources are outside of a Web application's context.
 Resource links are used to make global resources available to a web application.
 To access a JDBC data source defined as a global resource, an application needs to do a JNDI lookup on the resource link name rather than the data source name.